What Are the Grounds for Divorce in New York? Exploring the Legal Foundations of Dissolution

 Grounds for divorce are the legal reasons or justifications for an individual to seek to end their marriage.

 The primary distinction lies in the nature of the reasons.
-“No-fault” grounds focus on the irretrievable breakdown of the marriage, while “fault” grounds point to specific misconduct or wrongdoing by one spouse.
+“No-fault” grounds focus on the irretrievable breakdown of the marriage, while “fault” grounds point to particular misconduct or wrongdoing by one spouse.

 The “no-fault” ground in New York is when the marriage has irretrievably broken down for at least six months, and both parties agree to divorce.

-Examples of “fault” grounds include adultery, cruel and inhuman treatment, abandonment, imprisonment for three or more consecutive years, and living apart pursuant to a separation judgment or agreement.
+Examples of “fault” grounds include adultery, cruel treatment, abandonment, imprisonment for three or more consecutive years, and living apart pursuant to a separation judgment or agreement.

 No, it’s not mandatory.
-Depending on your circumstances, you can select either “no-fault” or “fault” grounds for your divorce case.
+Relying on your circumstances, you can select either “no-fault” or “fault” grounds for your divorce case.

 “Fault” grounds can impact property division and support arrangements.
-For instance, specific “fault” grounds could influence the court’s decision on alimony (spousal support) or distribution of assets.
+For instance, particular “fault” grounds could influence the court’s decision on alimony (spousal support) or distribution of assets.

 You can claim both “no-fault” and “fault” grounds in your divorce case, provided the circumstances align with both claims.

-For “fault” grounds, you’ll need to provide evidence that supports the specific ground you’re claiming.
-This could involve documentation, witness testimonies, or other relevant proofs.
+For “fault” grounds, you’ll need to provide evidence that supports the particular environment you’re claiming.
+It could involve documentation, witness testimonies, or other relevant proofs.

 Yes, even in a “no-fault” divorce, disagreements can arise later in the process, leading to a contested divorce if both parties can’t agree on terms.

-Determining the appropriate grounds for your divorce case depends on the specifics of your situation.
+Determining the appropriate grounds for your divorce case based on your situation.
 Consulting with a qualified family law attorney can provide valuable insight and help you make an informed decision.